radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 ### Scenario 3: Raj publishes Recipes for proprietary services

 Raj is a service provider who works at Oracle Database and helps enterprises integrate oracle database to their applications.
 Raj hears about Radius and wants to write Recipes to create an Oracle Database with a standard set of best practices and policies integrated.
-He wants to provide this Recipes to his customers for easy entry and integration with Radius.
+He wants to provide these Recipes to his customers for easy entry and integration with Radius.

 To keep the scope of the document simple, we will focus on the first scenario in this document.
 The other scenarios will be covered in the child documents.